 I’m cheating a little on this hike… I’m having a family Christmas lunch at the Skyline Queenstown restaurant.
 So rather than starting the Ben Lomond hike at the bottom, I’ve taken the Skyline cablecar up.
-Not that I’m missing much, as the trail up through the fir trees doesn’t seem particularly interesting.
+Not that I’m missing much, as the trail up through the fir trees looks nice, but isn’t the best part of the Ben Lomond tramp.

 I’m ready after a big lunch to stretch the legs, with the start of the walk clearly marked as it heads into dense fir forest just past the luge track.
 I’m starting the walk at 2pm, but it doesn’t get dark until very late.
 I’m more concerned with the weather, which is quite overcast.